Introduction

 \end{align*}

-Concept of k-means method
+The Concept of k-means Clustering

-Let us formulate the above.
+Let’s formulate the above.

-The $i$th data point out of $N$ data is denoted as $\bm{x}^{(i)}$.
-Also, assume that this data is divided into $K$ clusters, and denote the center of gravity of the $j$th cluster as $\bm{\mu}_j$.
+Out of $N$ data points, let the $i$-th data point be denoted as $\bm{x}^{(i)}$.
+Also, assuming this data is divided into $K$ clusters, let the centroid of the $j$-th cluster be denoted as $\bm{\mu}_j$.

 \begin{align*}